oderahub/glamorix-api/README.md

-# Glamorix API
+# Omorix API

-Welcome to the Glamorix API, a robust backend solution for the Glamorix e-commerce platform.
+Welcome to the Omorix API, a robust backend solution for the Omorix e-commerce platform.
 This API provides endpoints for user authentication, product management, order processing, category management, cart functionality, and customer administration, designed to support an online clothing store with admin and customer interfaces.

 ## Table of Contents